Revathir90/thelook-ecommerce-end-to-end-analytics/README.md

 **Note**: This is an ongoing project, and insights and dashboards will be expanded as the analysis progresses.

+**Analytical Considerations & Assumptions:**<br>
+During data validation, a **coverage limitation was identified** in the orders table where the gender attribute contained only a single category.
+To prevent biased conclusions, gender-based analysis was performed using the users dimension table, which provides complete gender representation and is properly related to orders via user_id.
+This limitation was documented and accounted for throughout the analysis.

 ###  🧱 Project Architecture (Medallion Style) ###